poenneby/practical-clojure-persistence/monumental/README.md

-# monumental-front
+# monumental

-This is the monumental-front project.
+This is the monumental project.

 ## Development mode